hatton/geckofxHtmlToPdf/README.md

 ##RoadMap##

-- Get rid of the current header that gecko adds
+- Add a winforms component that can be used to make PDFs easily from a winforms app without running the command line. (in progress)

-- Add command line parameters for:
+- Add command line parameter for:
- -  page size
- -  orientation
  -  media
- -  perhaps others, following the [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/ "wkhtmltopdf") conventions

-- Add a winforms component that can be used to make PDFs easily from a winforms app without running the command line.
+Pull requests for  others arguments are welcome.
+Please follow the [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/ "wkhtmltopdf") conventions.